Interferometric visibility of single-lens models: the thin-arcs approximation: Visibility of reference single-lens models

-Let again $u_1>0$ be the ordinate of the center of the source $\mathcal{S}$ along the $\yE$-axis, and $\rho$ the source radius (both in $\thE$ units), as shown in \Fig{fig_schema}.
+We again let $u_1>0$ be the ordinate of the centre of the source $\mathcal{S}$ along the $\yE$-axis, and $\rho$ the source radius (both in $\thE$ units), as shown in \Fig{fig_schema}.
 We again assume that the source is uniformly bright (and also the images, since surface brightness is preserved).
-Let $\theta$ be the angle of the usual polar coordinates, and $u_+$ and $u_-$ the radii where the radial black line in \Fig{fig_schema} intersects the upper and lower contours of the source.
+We let $\theta$ be the angle of the usual polar coordinates, and $u_+$ and $u_-$ the radii where the radial black line in \Fig{fig_schema} intersects the upper and lower contours of the source.
 From geometrical considerations, these are given by

 where $\beta\equiv\theta-\pi/2$.
 If $\rho<u_1$, we restrict $\beta$ to vary between $-\arcsin\eta_1$ and $\arcsin\eta_1$ (left panel of \Fig{fig_schema}), where